-Providing dental and vision services is a cooperative effort between the WV WORKS Program and the Office of Maternal, Child and Family Health (OMCFH).
+Providing dental and vision services are a cooperative effort between the WV WORKS Program and the Office of Maternal, Child and Family Health (OMCFH).

-The WV WORKS staff's responsibility is limited to completion of form DFA-R-1 to refer eligible clients to OMCFH, to certify that the client is eligible to receive vision and/or dental services, and to explain to the client the importance of keeping his scheduled appointments and the deadline for obtaining services.
+The WV WORKS staff's responsibility is limited to completion of form DFA-R-1 to refer Work-Eligible Individuals to OMCFH, to certify that the client is eligible to receive vision and/or dental services, and to explain to the client the importance of keeping his scheduled appointments and the deadline for obtaining services.